chohyjee1021-tech/configurable_MAC_IP/mac_ip_trm.md

 ## 2. Key Features

-- **Configurable Data Widths(4b/8b)**
+- **Configurable Data Widths **
-  Supports programmable input data and weight bit widths to accommodate a wide range of DSP and machine learning workloads.
+  Supports programmable of 4b/8b for input data and weight bit widths to accommodate a wide range of DSP and machine learning workloads.

 - **Modular and Scalable Architecture**